Cameronlund4/Quick-Vocab/README.md

 ### Term body:

 The body is formatted based on the indents you define in the YAML header.

 -------------------------------------------------------------

 ### Disclaimer:
 This tool is created with the intent of making studying vocabulary easier, **_NOT_** to cheat on homework or any sort of assignment.
-You are responsible for how you use this tool, and any trouble to get into by using it.
+You are responsible for how you use this tool and any trouble you get into by using it.
 Please see [our license.](LICENSE.txt)